Vyral/mark-adams/_posts/2021-09-17-over-the-edge-with-greg-and-nfm-mortgage.md

 ---
 {% include youtube.html %}

-<p style="text-align:center;"><em>Watch as Greg Cowart rappels down the Dominion Power building.</em></p>
+*Watch as Greg Cowart rappels down the Dominion Power building.*

 <center>&nbsp;</center>

-If you recall, we sent out a message not long ago about raising money for the SPCA, and we were looking for your help.
-The goal was to raise over $2,500 and win an opportunity to rappel off the 335-foot-tall Dominion Power building.&nbsp;
+As you know, we recently participated in the Richmond SPCA's “Over the Edge” fundraiser to raise money for the animals in our community.
+Those who reached the $2,500 fundraising goal were entered into the "Toss Your Boss" contest - if you hit a certain goal, you got to send your boss over the edge of the second tallest building in RVA.&nbsp;

+**We reached and surpassed our goal\!** With your help, we raised $2,874.
+Lisa surpassed the team goal, guaranteeing herself a rappelling spot, but we decided it would be more fun to raffle Lisa's spot off instead.
+We held a client and vendor appreciation event in July, and anyone who donated at least $25 was entered into the raffle.&nbsp;

+The winner of the raffle was Jesse Perrone, who works with our preferred lender, Greg Cowart of NFM Lending. **Instead of using the ticket for herself, Jesse decided she wanted to toss HER boss.** The funny part was that she didn't tell him\!
+Instead, she put a lunch date with his wife on his calendar.
+You might remember Greg from our pumpkin taste test video.&nbsp;

+{% include pullquote.html %}

-**We reached and surpassed our goal\!** With your help, we raised $2,700 and raffled off the rappel opportunity to raise even more money.
-Jessie Perone from NFM Mortgage won the opportunity but graciously gave it to her boss, Greg Cowart.
-Check out the video above, starting at 0:54, where we tell Greg that he’s the lucky winner and see footage of him rappelling down the massive edifice.
+He is always able to improvise quickly, and takes surprises very well. **Check out the video above, starting at 0:54,** where we tell Greg that he’s the lucky winner and see footage of him rappelling down the massive edifice.
+We'd like to give him a special shout-out for not only being a great and trusted lender, but a great sport, too.

-If you have any real estate-related questions for me, don’t hesitate to reach out via phone or email.
-I look forward to hearing from you soon.
+If you have any real estate-related questions for us, don’t hesitate to reach out via phone or email.
+We look forward to hearing from you soon.